Bird Feeders

 The Hummingbird Society was created in 1996 as a nonprofit organization to help people understand and appreciate hummingbirds and to provide a channel to help save the ones that are endangered.
 The Hummingbird Society’s mission: teach people about hummingbirds, and they will understand them better; and from that understanding and caring, will come support for their protection.

-National Wildlife Federation’s Garden for Wildlife™ movement empowers people to plant with a purpose and create thriving wildlife habitat where they live, work, learn, play, and worship.
+National Wildlife Federation’s Garden for Wildlife™ movement empowers people to plant with a purpose and to create thriving wildlife habitat where they live, work, learn, play, and worship.

-Garden for Wildlife’s signature Certified Wildlife Habitat® program provides official recognition for properties that meet the five criteria necessary for wildlife to survive: food, water, cover, and places for wildlife to raise young, and sustainable practices.
+Garden for Wildlife’s signature Certified Wildlife Habitat® program provides official recognition for properties that meet the criteria necessary for wildlife to survive: food, water, cover, and places for wildlife to raise young, and sustainable practices.

 Founded in 1978 by Dr. Lawrence Zeleny, The North American Bluebird Society (NABS) is a non-profit education, conservation and research organization that promotes the recovery of bluebirds and other native cavity-nesting bird species in North America.
 NABS has sought to educate, persuade, and enlighten the public in methods that an interested person could use to help bluebirds and other native cavity nesters.